Ak33ra/15-418-final-project/README.md

 4. Treat `src` as a package by running `pip install -e .` in the root directory with the conda env active
 5. From anywhere, you can use `from multitenant import _` to access source code and run scripts/analysis

+### Alternatives

+Conda takes up a large amount of disk space and is impractical for AFS, so consider [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

+Install it and run `micromamba env create -f environment.yml`.

-Alternatively to conda, you can install the env using `pip install -r requirements.txt`
+Alternatively to conda, you can install the env using `pip install -r requirements.txt`.